Prerequisite – OSPF fundamentals

 - Router having the highest router priority will be declared as DR.

 - If there is a tie in router priority then highest router I’d will be considered.
-First, highest loopback address is considered.
+First, the highest loopback address is considered.
 If no loopback is configured then the highest active IP address on the interface of the router is considered.

 OSPF states – The device operating OSPF goes through certain states.
 These states are: